cclp94/ecaconcordia.ca/iron-ring.md

 The mentors can also attend the cocktail for free, but they will count towards your two guests.

 *How much are the tickets?*
-We'll email you information on how to get a ticket and the cost once your eligibility in confirmed.
+We'll email you information on how to get a ticket and the cost once your eligibility is confirmed.